 The disparities become even more apparent when looking at specific countries:

-While a country like France has a high usage rate and low unmet need, Nigeria and the Philippines face significant barriers that limit women’s choices and their ability to make informed reproductive decisions.
+While a country like France has a high usage rate and low unmet needs, Nigeria and the Philippines face significant barriers that limit women’s choices and their ability to make informed reproductive decisions.

 Social, Cultural, and Religious Influences on Contraceptive Use